Michael Connelly: Writing techniques

 When starting a book, he says, the story is not always clear, but Connelly has “a hunch” as to where it is going.
 The books often reference real-world events, such as the 1992 Los Angeles riots and the September 11 attacks.
-Events that might seem of minor significance are included in some of the books, because of Connelly’s personal interest in them.
+Events that might seem of minor significance are included in some of the books, because of Connelly's personal interest in them.
 For example, City of Bones, in which Detective Bosch investigates the murder of an 11-year-old boy, was written during Connelly's early years as a father of a daughter, and it hit close to home.
 According to Connelly, he didn't mean to write about the biggest fear of his life; it just came out that way.
+David Geherin states that Connelly "deliberately avoids ornate language, the kind that makes the reader stop and savor the choice of words or elegant phrasing.
+He doesn't want anything to inhibit the forward momentum he is working to create."

 Detective Bosch's life usually changes in harmony with Connelly's own life.
 When Connelly moved 3,000 miles across the country, Bosch's experiences sent him in a new direction in City of Bones, written at that time.
 According to Connelly, his "real" job is to write about Bosch, and he brought McCaleb and Bosch together in A Darkness More Than Night in order to look at Bosch from another perspective and to keep the character interesting.

 Connelly often changes perspectives between characters in his novels.
 In Void Moon, Connelly frequently alternates between following protagonist Cassie Black and antagonist Jack Karch.
 In Fair Warning, Connelly outright changes the overarching perspective of the book on occasion, regularly following protagonist Jack McEvoy in a first-person point of view while occasionally branching away from his story to follow the antagonists in third-person.